rroels/kicad_pro_micro_rp2040/README.md

 > [!WARNING]
 > The information and material (code, designs, files, ...) are provided "AS IS".
 We make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information or material.
 Use this at your own risk.

 This repository provides KiCad files and a basic 3D model for the "Pro Micro RP2040".
-This is a RP2040-based board, that is pin-compatible with the Arduino Pro Micro, which makes it a drop-in replacement for projects that need more processing power or more flash memory.
+This is a RP2040-based board, which is pin-compatible with the Arduino Pro Micro.
+This makes it a drop-in replacement for projects that need more processing power or more flash memory.
+It is popular in the custom keyboard community, where the Arduino Pro Micro (and pin-compatible alternatives) are the golden standard.

 <img src="images/pcb_top.jpg" width="210"> <img src="images/pcb_bottom.jpg" width="200">